nais/doc/docs/observability/reference/auto-config.md

 !!! tip
     Do not hardcode these values in your application.
 OpenTelemetry SDKs and auto-instrumentation libraries will automatically pick up these environment variables and use them to configure the SDK.

-## Agent Logs
+## Logs auto-instrumentation

-You can enable logging for the OpenTelemetry Auto-Instrumentation by setting the `OTEL_LOGS_EXPORTER` environment variable to `otlp`.
+You can enable instrumenting logs using the OpenTelemetry Auto-Instrumentation by setting the `OTEL_LOGS_EXPORTER` environment variable to `otlp`.
 This will intercept all logs produced by the application and send them to the OpenTelemetry Collector.

 ```shell
 spec: